 Group #2: 3gr of fat in 5ml of medium supplemented with 50ng/ml VEGF without MSCs supplement;

-In current study we used donor MSCs obtained in advance from fat tissue following
+In the current study, we used donor MSCs obtained in advance from fat tissue following

 clinical liposuction.
-Informed consent has been signed and procedure approved by IRB.
+Informed consent has been signed and the procedure approved by IRB.

-Fat digestion and MSCs extraction was performed as described elsewhere.
+Fat digestion and MSCs extraction were performed as described elsewhere.

-All samples were cultured in 12cm2 flasks in incubator at 370C and 5.5% CO2.
-3ml of appropriate medium were exchange on fresh one every three days.
+All samples were cultured in 12cm2 flasks in an incubator at 370C and 5.5% CO2.
+3ml of the appropriate medium was exchanged for a fresh one every three days.

-On day 14 and day 21 the free oil was measured as indicator for degenerated lipocytes.
+On day 14 and day 21 the free oil was measured as an indicator for degenerated lipocytes.

-On day 21 the remaining fat was fixed and embedded in paraffin blocks toward histological analysis of markers, specific for endothelial cells.
+On day 21 the remaining fat was fixed and embedded in paraffin blocks for histological analysis of markers, specific for endothelial cells.

-Our preliminary results indicated significant development of neo-vascular network in the fat graft following MSCs enrichment.
-However, VEGF alone did not provide measurable increase in endothelial expression.
-The total volume of remaining fat graft in group 1 and 3 was almost twice more than in control.
-Even though the volume of the survived fat graft in group 2 exceeded the control, the observed fat quality and appearance was incomparably worse than in MSCs containing groups 1 and 3.
+Our preliminary results indicated significant development of neovascular network in the fat graft following MSCs enrichment.
+However, VEGF alone did not provide a measurable increase in endothelial expression.
+The total volume of remaining fat graft in groups 1 and 3 was almost twice more than in the control.
+Even though the volume of the survived fat graft in group 2 exceeded the control, the observed fat quality and appearance were incomparably worse than in MSCs containing groups 1 and 3.

-Further investigation is required toward scientific significance of the results.
+Further investigation is required toward the scientific significance of the results.

-Nevertheless, preliminary results confirm feasibility of adipose-derived mesenchymal stem cells for improvement of fat graft survival.
+Nevertheless, preliminary results confirm the feasibility of adipose-derived mesenchymal stem cells for the improvement of fat graft survival.

-We are aiming to expand the study forward application of non-purified cells, adipose-derived stromal vascular fraction, in term of neo-vascularization of grafted tissues and organs.
+We are aiming to expand the study forward application of non-purified cells, adipose-derived stromal vascular fraction, in terms of neo-vascularization of grafted tissues and organs.